mcdonagj/Tiptabs/README.md

 2. A Flask web application hosted on a web server within Amazon Web Services' Elastic Beanstalk.
     * [WIP] Created a Flask web application within main.py.
-        * Created app.html and style.css for the web application's layout.
+        * [DONE] Created app.html and style.css for the web application's layout.
-        * [WIP] Research jQuery functions to assist with form information building.
-        * [WIP] Generate better HTML and CSS for a refined web app interface.
+        * [DONE] Use AngularJS to control form creation and population.
         * [WIP] Convert Flask code to FlaskS3 references for easier implementations with AWS S3.

 3. Use Swagger, an API / API framework, to create an API for interacting with the International Tip Calculator.